Major Professor: Dr. Leah Hibel

 Life Phases: Infancy, Early Childhood

-I am interested in exploring development of resilience factors in the context of stress and adversity in early childhood, with a multidimensional approach considering bio-behavioral connections (i.e. HPA axis, sleep), interpersonal relationships, and the interaction between individuals and the sociocultural context.
+I am interested in exploring resilience factors (i.e. supportive parenting) in the context of stress and adversity in early childhood, with a multidimensional approach considering bio-behavioral connections (i.e. HPA axis, sleep), interpersonal relationships, and the interaction between individuals and the sociocultural context.
 Currently, my work is focused on the experiences of Latinx families living in Northern California.